 If you don’t like surprises, here’s what you might find inside your pokémon egg.

-Pokemon Go: Where to get Pokemon eggs and egg incubators
+Pokemon Go: Where to get Pokemon eggs and egg incubators for hatching

 The first thing you’ll want to do to begin your journey as a Pokemon breeder is get your hands on an egg or two.
 To do that you’ll want to visit Pokestops.
 Pokestop drops are random, so don’t expect one every time, and the size egg that appears (more on this later) is also partially random but also influenced by your trainer/player level.